-LitvakSIG is the primary internet resource for Lithuanian-Jewish ("Litvak") genealogy research worldwide.
+LitvakSIG is the primary online resource for Lithuanian-Jewish ("Litvak") genealogy research worldwide

 Our mission is to preserve Litvak heritage by discovering, collecting, documenting and disseminating information about the once vibrant Jewish community of Lithuania.

-The primary mission of a Research Group is to identify and collect data for that group’s territorial area of interest from available records for Lithuania from the Russian Empire Period (1795 to First World War) and the period of Independent Lithuania (1919-1940) including Vilna Guberniya.
-A contributor to a Research Group or Project gains advance access to the data collected by the group or project.
+The primary mission of a DRG is to identify and collect data for that group’s territorial area of interest from available records for Lithuania from the Russian Empire period (1795-1918) and the period of Independent Lithuania (1919-1940), including the Vilna district belonging to interwar Poland.
+A contributor to a DRG or Project gains advance access to the data collected by the group or project.
 The data is typically provided in Excel format.

 The highlight of our work is the All Lithuania Database (ALD), which is a free, searchable database that currently has more than 2,500,000 records and is updated quarterly.